As of January 2025

 As of 2023- april 2024

 Whoever reading this, thank you for your attention.
-That said, I'm happy to announce that I've taken more seriously the developement of Anatomy Corp. as a point-and-click adventure game, three endings and all.
+That said, I'm happy to announce that I've planned the entirety of Anatomy Corp. as a point-and-click adventure game, three endings and all.

 As you may know from my previous entry, the conception of Anatomy began since highschool, but these two years have helped me realize that if I don't bring this to reality, then no one will, so I'll have to stop daydreaming about robots and actually put everything to paper.
 I've started with a dependency chart, thanks to Grumpy Gamer's model: